Are Sweepstakes Casinos Legal?

 - Do not use a VPN around a block.
 Beyond the legal gray zone, every operator’s terms make location misrepresentation grounds for voiding redemptions.
 You would be risking real winnings to play a game that no longer has to pay you.

 - If your state bans the model, redeem immediately.
 Exits come with wind-down windows: when Pulsz became the biggest brand to leave California, it announced in advance that its shutdown would complete on December 15, and VGW published end dates for Sweeps Coins play in West Virginia and California the same way.
-Do not sit on a redeemable balance while a signed ban waits for its effective date; Maine players have until mid-July, Oklahoma players until fall.
+Do not sit on a redeemable balance while a signed ban waits for its effective date; Oklahoma players have until fall.

 How to check your state right now